Design and Technology

 Design and Technology at Home

-When your building or creating something encourage your child to explore different ways of approaching the task to see which one was most successful.
+When you're building or creating something, encourage your child to explore different ways of approaching the task to see which one was most successful.
 Ask them to plan or think through an idea before they start to build to help further develop the design process.
-There are some excellent ideas for home craft projects on websites such as Pinterest and programs such as ‘Mr Maker’.
+There are some excellent ideas for home craft projects on websites such as Pinterest and programs such as ‘Mister Maker’.
 There are also fantastic programs explaining how things work such as ‘Do you know?’